AnticOwl/anticowl.github.io/_posts/2025-01-21-Alien-Isolation.md

 ## Installation
 ### OpenCAGE
-Put the downloaded `OpenCAGE.exe` in the _Alien: Isolation_ root directory (where the game's `AI.exe` file is).
+Download the tool from Steam and that it.
 That's all you have to do for now.

 ### Alias Isolation
 There are two versions of this anti-aliasing mod.
 One for old pre-2011 CPUs that don't support the AVX (vector extensions for performance optimisation) (`AliasIsolation-v1.2.0-SSE3-Legacy.7z`), and the other version that only supports AVX (`AliasIsolation-v1.2.0.7z`). you will very likely want to download the one with AVX support for best performance on post-2011 hardware.